If you’ve only got a minute:

 - Topping up as and when your cashflow allows, up to the cap, or

 Do note that the contributions are subject to a cap of S$15,300 for Singaporeans and PRs, and S$35,700 for foreigners.
-Foreigners have a higher SRS contribution limit as they are excluded from tax relief via CPF contributions.
+Foreigners have a higher SRS contribution limit as they do not receive tax relief from CPF contributions.

-Tip: The SRS is a useful retirement savings tool, particularly if you are a foreigner/non-PR, as you will not have CPF contributions.
-In addition, your employer can also contribute voluntarily to your SRS.
+Tip: The SRS is a useful retirement savings tool, particularly if you are a foreigner/non-PR, as you do not have CPF contributions.
+Your employer can also contribute voluntarily to your SRS.

 2. Enjoy tax relief

 The SRS offers attractive tax benefits.
 Every dollar you contribute to SRS is eligible for tax relief.
-Your SRS contributions are subject to a cap on personal income tax relief of S$80,000 yearly.
-Put simply, it is a limit on the total amount of tax reliefs you can claim and it applies to the total amount of all tax reliefs claimed, including any relief on voluntary CPF contributions made.
-To qualify for tax reliefs in the following year of assessment, contribute to your SRS by 31 December yearly.
+However, your SRS contributions are subject to a cap on personal income tax relief of S$80,000 yearly.
+The cap is a limit on the total amount of tax reliefs you can claim and it applies to the total amount of all tax reliefs claimed.
+All SRS contributions must be made by 31 Dec of the year or as required by your SRS operator, to be eligible for SRS tax relief in the following Year of Assessment following the year of contribution.

 Here’s an example of how SRS can help you save on taxes2: